 The common ears will hear perhaps a reguetón 3.0, much richer and musically complex, that "it seems another thing", although it continues saying: "we have money, we have / women to falter", in Maykel's voice The Godfather.

 One of the audiovisual's achievements lies in presenting artists and producers underground lecturing about what they do.
 Candyman, pioneer of the national reggaeton, explains the phenomenon with his rapper's eloquence:

 "The santiaguero has a characteristic of assuming music.
-All the African music, those that are danceable, are very hot: a lot of hip movement, a lot of eroticism, a lot sex appeal (...)
-When an African music falls here, the Santiago feels it like it's his, because that's already inside us. "
+All the African music, those that are danceable, are very hot: a lot of hip movement, a lot of eroticism, a lot sex appeal (…) When an African music falls here, the Santiago feels like it is his, because that is already within us. ”